SkygearIO/features/features/26-mfa/api.md

 // Present an UI to let the user to optionally name the TOTP authenticator.

 const displayName = textInput.value;
+const {
+  authenticatorID,
+  // In simpliest case, just use the QR code image URL. qrCodeImageURL,
+  // Or the developer can generate the QR code with the key URI. otpauthURI,
+  // Or the developer can generate the key URI by themselves with the Base32 encoded secret. secret,
-const { authenticatorID, secret } = await skygear.auth.mfa.createNewTOTP({
+} = await skygear.auth.mfa.createNewTOTP({
   displayName,
-  authenticationSessionToken,
-});

-// Present to the secret to the user and let the user
-// to add the secret to their TOTP application, such as Authy and Google Authenticator.
-// Or preferably generate an otpauth URI.

-const otpauthURI = skygear.auth.mfa.generateOTPAuthURI({
-  secret,
   issuer: "My App",
   accountName: "user@example.com",
+  authenticationSessionToken,
 });

-// If the developer can either generate the QR code by themselves or generate an QR code image URL. const qrcodeImageURL = skygear.auth.mfa.generateOTPAuthURIQRCodeImageURL(otpauthURI);
-image.src = qrcodeImageURL;
+// The image URL is ready for use. image.src = qrCodeImageURL;

 // Present an UI to instruct the user to input the OTP. const otp = textInput.value;